Conflicts involving Critical Mass: Oakland, California, US

 On September 9, 2022, in Oakland, California, during the monthly East Bay Bike Party two cyclists were struck by a west-bound gray sedan as they were traveling east on Alcatraz Avenue.
-According to witnesses, a few minutes prior to the collisions a different car had driven in the opposite lane to bypass slow-moving cars and bicyclists.
+According to witnesses, a few minutes prior to the collisions, a different car had driven in the opposite lane to bypass slow-moving cars and bicyclists.
 This move forced vehicle traffic to have to slow down even further, causing drivers to become even more impatient.
-The Critical Mass of cyclists was bleeding into the westbound lane when the gray sedan approached.
+The group of cyclists was expanding into the westbound lane when the gray sedan approached.
 Witnesses report that the car had its window down, and many participants were yelling at the driver to slow down or stop.
 Instead, the driver sped up, accelerating directly into the two cyclists and narrowly missing a dozen other cyclists, including children.
 One witness stated "There was no doubt in my mind he just did it on purpose.
 He looked mad and was using his car as a weapon."
 The Oakland Police Department has not apprehended anyone, even after being provided video, eyewitness accounts, and a license plate number.
 An OPD officer appeared to blame the riders, saying the department received multiple calls from citizens that bicyclists in the area near Alcatraz were creating a hazard causing vehicular traffic.